wincsw/ENGG1340-Project-Group-188/README.md

    2. Maintain your **HP** and **Hydration** **above 0**

 ## Quick Start
+Dowload as Zip file:
-- Download all the file.
+- Download the zip file and extract all its files.
-- Input `make` or `make survival` in the shell.
+- Open a terminal at the extracted file and input `make` or `make survival`.
 - After compiling, input `./survival` to start game.

 Look like this: